ashraf-minhaj/AI-Bottle-Sorter-Conveyor-Belt/README.md

-# Opencv-Arduio-Bottle-sorter
+# Opencv-Python-Arduino-Bottle-sorter
- Opencv Python program to detect and sort bottles in running conveyor belt using Arduino
+ Opencv Python program to detect and sort bottles in running conveyor belt using Arduino and MobileNetSSD